neilchvz/cairahq-platform/identity/okta/config-reference/scim-provisioning.md

 ## Overview

 User provisioning from Okta to Google Workspace is handled via SCIM 2.0.
-Users created and assigned in Okta are automatically provisioned as Google Workspace accounts — no manual account creation required.
+Users created and assigned in Okta are automatically provisioned as Google Workspace accounts, no manual account creation required.

 ## Configuration